 The sheriff knows of a house nearby which they aim for shelter, after a fair amount of waffle and unnecessary dialogue, the group come up with a plan to find a vehicle and escape.
 The house occupies the majority of the remainder of the film with only a small segment towards the end showing some relief from the static location – the plot completely stagnates at this point.

 In terms of character development almost all are on the same playing field, with the sheriff (Stacy Pederson) and Tubs (Charlie Aligaen) one of the survivors from the city taking some lime light, unfortunately as an overall cast quite forgettable.
-Acting is sure to make you face palm at a number of points, being fairly acquainted with this level of acting is common place in budget titles and as expected is accompanied by a fair amount of bullshit dialogue to boot.

 Personally it just lacked some fun, whereas the likes of Sharknado bring relief in sheer ridiculousness Tsunambee has a more serious stance which is applied to all elements on the film, maybe it would have shared a slightly better fate had it taken itself a little less serious.